General Dynamics F-16 Fighting Falcon variants: F-16C/D Block 40/42

 Entering service in 1988, the Block 40/42 is the improved all-day/all-weather strike variant equipped with LANTIRN pod; also unofficially designated the F-16CG/DG, the night capability gave rise to the name "Night Falcons".

-This block features strengthened and lengthened undercarriage for LANTIRN pods, an improved radar, and a GPS receiver.
+This block features strengthened undercarriage for LANTIRN pods, an improved radar, and a GPS receiver.

 From 2002, the Block 40/42 increased the weapon range available to the aircraft including JDAM, AGM-154 Joint Standoff Weapon (JSOW), Wind-Corrected Munitions Dispenser (WCMD) and the (Enhanced) EGBU-27 Paveway "bunker-buster".

 Also incorporated in this block was the addition of cockpit lighting systems compatible with Aviator's Night Vision Imaging System (ANVIS) equipment.

 The USAF's Time Compliance Technical Order (TCTO) that added the night vision (NVIS)-compatible systems was completed in 2004.
-A total of 615 Block 40/42 aircraft were delivered to 5 countries.
+200 F-16C Block 40, 200 F-16D Block 40, 115 F-16C Block 42, and 100 F-16D Block 42 were built.
+All served with the United States Air Force, but were later exported after being replaced by their successors.

 F-16C/D Block 50/52

-The first Block 50 F-16 was delivered in late 1991; the aircraft is equipped with improved GPS/INS, and can carry an additional selection of advanced missiles: the AGM-88 HARM missile, JDAM, JSOW and WCMD.
+Originally deployed with the United States Air Force, they were upgraded and sent to Iraq as they became obsolete.
+The first Block 50 F-16 was delivered in late 1991; the aircraft is equipped with improved GPS/INS, and can carry an additional selection of advanced missiles on its 9 hardpoints: the AGM-88 HARM missile, JDAM, JSOW and WCMD.
 Block 50 aircraft are powered by the F110-GE-129 while the Block 52 jets use the F100-PW-229.
+Iraq was supplied 36 Block 50/52 jets, 24 single-seat and 12 twin-seat, that are also known by the designation F-16IQ.